BND Hamburger Icon

 • Sales summary: A sales summary provides a business performance overview.
 It gives you a look at your sales at a specific point in time, such as sales for the end of the night, week, month or year.
 A comprehensive POS sales report shows the cost of goods sold, your gross profits, your profit margin, and the taxes on your sales.

 • Sales-per-product report: For more detailed sales data, run reports based on product type.
 Sales-per-product reports help you identify which products are doing well and which are languishing on store shelves.
 These reports can also help you identify trends and seasonality to inform inventory ordering.
+For new businesses figuring out the demands of their customer base or small businesses struggling financially, these supports can be instrumental.

 • Sales-per-customer report: It’s essential to ensure your business resonates with customers.
 To do that, run customer-level sales reports, which help you spot your best and worst customers or customer groups.
 Armed with this knowledge, which is especially easy to generate in CRM-enabled POS systems, you can tailor your marketing and outreach efforts.
+If you’ve struggled to engage your target audience or get the brand visibility you need in a specific market, this report could be helpful for your business.

 How do you interpret POS sales reports?